SITE MENU

 • Happy Highland Campers - fully equipped vintage VW Camper Vans for hire (based near Inverness).

-• Highland Campervans - modern, heated, 4-berth campers for hire.
+• Highland Campervans - offer 4-berth campers and motorhomes for hire.
 Automatic and 4-wheel drive.
-(Based in Inverness)
+Based in Inverness.

-• Openroad Scotland luxury 6-berth motorhome hire (based in Glasgow).
+• Openroad Scotland - 2-berth VW campervan and luxury 6-berth motorhome hire (based in Glasgow).

 Make sure you have enough petrol (gas) in your vehicle - some islands may only have one filling station.
 It is more expensive than in North America for example.
 (Note that 1 US gallon is about 3.785 litres but 1 UK gallon is 4.546 litres).
 Diesel is more expensive.
 Prices fluctuate frequently of course.